 They don’t say that “forgetting” and insufficient motivation to make healthy choices are important factors but they are.

 Most employees sincerely want to reap the benefits of being healthier but many are not sufficiently motivated to do something they perceive as definitely difficult now (exercise, eat a healthy meal, not smoke) in exchange for a possible future benefit (better health).

 Organizations need to develop wellness communications that recognize this paradox and address the ambivalence many employees have toward making healthier choices and changing unhealthy habits.

-“it’s not about a rigid set of programs and policies but about creative thinking all around.
+Casey Chosewood, director of the Office for Total Worker Health at NIOSH emphasizes that: “it’s not about a rigid set of programs and policies but about creative thinking all around.
 He encourages siloed safety/wellness/work-life/HR departments to share ideas and take part in each other’s meetings on a regular basis.”

 Employee Assistance Programs (EAPs) can be a vital contributor to this kind of creative and collaborative effort.

 Full service EAPs have a front row seat when it comes to understanding the multiple stresses and health challenges employees face at home and at work and offer a variety of tools to help employers with their health and wellness initiatives.